datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

                               granularity=5):
 ```

 It starts with the parameter `colour`, and then the `width` and `height`.
-Thus, we currently call this function providing the argumment `width` to the parameter `colour` and the argument `height` to the parameter `width`.
+Thus, we currently call this function providing the argument `width` to the parameter `colour` and the argument `height` to the parameter `width`.
 Python does not raise an error because all parameters have default values.
 However, the colour of value `100` does not represent any colour: nothing appears on the screen.

-To solve this issue, there are three options:
+There are three optionsto solve this issue:

 - add the colour parameter in the URL so that we can provide this argument, i.e. `/radial/<colour>/<width>/<height>`
 - add a default colour when we call the function, i.e. `make_drawing_radial_lines("red", width, height)`
 - specify arguments with keywords

 Keywords arguments?
-Indeed, we can explicitly specify the parameter to which each arguments refer.
-This approach remmove the need for a strict position of each argument.
+Indeed, we can explicitly specify the parameter to which each argument refer.
+This approach removes the need for a strict position of each argument.
 The call would look as follows:

 ```python
 make_drawing_radial_lines(width=width, height=height)
 ```

-Note the parameter is on the left (as specified in the function definition) and the argument is on the right (as received from the URL).
+Note: the parameter is on the left (as specified in the function definition), and the argument is on the right (as received from the URL).
+{: .fs-5 .ls-10 .code-example .bg-yellow-000}

 Update the code and execute the code.
-When refreshing the web page, you should see the radial lines drawing with the specified width and height.
+You should see the radial lines drawing with the specified width and height when refreshing the web page.

 [Check the code on Replit](https://repl.it/@IO1075/04-generative-art-step3-2)

 # Task 3.3 Serve Drawing with Optional Parameters

-We avoided to specify the colour for each HTTP request.
+We avoided specifying the colour for each HTTP request.
 However, it would be convenient to change the colour of the drawing.
-To provide optional argument in the URL, we can use the following structure:
+Therefore, to provide an optional argument in the URL, we can use the following structure:

 ```
 /radial/<width>/<height>?colour=yellow&granularity=10
 ```

-The optional arguments start with a question mark `?`, then additional arguments are separated with an ampersand `&`.
-Each argument is provided with its `name` and its `value` connected by an equal sign `=`.
+The optional arguments start with a question mark `?`.
+Then, we separate additional arguments with an ampersand `&`.
+Finally, we provide each argument with its `name` and its `value` connected by an equal sign `=`.

-In Python, Flask enables to extract these optional arguments with the request module.
-Let's import request fromm flask at the top of `main.py`.
+Flask enables extracting these optional arguments with the `request` module in Python.
+So let's import `request` from Flask at the top of `main.py`.

 ```python
 # Import the object Flask and request from flask module